johnchaffee/twilio-widget-websockets/README.md

    https://<unique_id>.ngrok.io/
    ```

-6. Create [Zipwhip webhooks](https://documenter.getpostman.com/view/8724737/SzS1UpJd) for `message send` and `message receive` using the  `SESSION` from step 3.
-You'll need to point the webhooks to the ngrok url above.
+6. Create [Event Streams](https://www.twilio.com/docs/events) webhook for incoming messages.
+You'll need to point it to the ngrok and/or heroku url above.

 That's it!
 Now you can start sending and receiving messages text messages in the chat client.